-This strategy combines quantitative and fundamental elements to try to outperform the Russell 1000 Growth Index.
-It is sensible and repeatable, but not very distinctive.
-It starts with a quantitative model screening the U.S large- and mid-cap universe for stocks displaying the best combination of value, quality, and momentum characteristics.
-The model will look at some traditional metrics such as price ratios for valuation, but it also includes more advanced features, such as language processing components that analyze earnings call transcripts for possible indications about business direction.
-While many quant strategies use similar characteristics, this strategy also has a group of fundamental analysts that reviews the model to ensure accuracy.
-They don’t make forecasts but adjust the model's inputs to reflect one-time items or other material events.
-The managers can modify the strategy’s exposure to its target factors based on well-defined rules.
+This strategy combines quantitative and fundamental elements to try to outperform the Russell 1000 Growth Index; it is sensible and repeatable, but not very distinctive.
+It starts with a quantitative model screening the U.S. large- and mid-cap universe for stocks displaying the best combination of value, quality, and momentum characteristics.
+It will look at some traditional metrics such as price ratios for valuation, but it also includes many advanced features such as natural language processing that analyzes earnings call transcripts for possible indications about quality and momentum.
+While many quant strategies use similar characteristics, the model also draws upon insights from J.P.
+Morgan’s core research team, such as its earnings and cash flow estimates.
+Finally, Stern and his fundamental team review the model to ensure its accuracy and can adjust the model's inputs to reflect one-time items or other material events.

 The fund's performance in 2019 and 2020 struggled, but it has improved lately.
-In those earlier years, the fund's shift toward value stocks backfired as growth stocks outperformed the broader market.
-But since the start of 2021 through October 2022, the I shares’ 2.6% cumulative loss still beat the index by 3.7 percentage points.
-Sticking to their principles has paid off, as Morningstar’s risk attribution showed that the strategy's value exposure was one of the main contributors to its recent success.
+In those earlier years, the fund's shift toward value stocks (relative to most large-growth funds) backfired as growth stocks led the way.
+But in the three years through October 2023, the institutional shares' 10.3% annualized return ranks in the top decile of all large-growth Morningstar Category peers.
+Sticking to its principles paid off, as Morningstar’s risk attribution showed that the strategy's value exposure was one of the main contributors to its recent success.